jmhobbs/velvetcache.org/src/2020/01/29/netlify-cloudflare-crazy-delicious.md

 type: post
 permalink: /2020/01/29/netlify-cloudflare-crazy-delicious/
 wp_id: "2856"
+summary: >
+  Cult of the Party Parrot is a fairly simple static site, but it pushes a lot of traffic.
+Combining the magic of Netlify with the sweet cache layer of Cloudflare with a dash of Google Cloud functions gives us the best of both.
 ---

 At this years [NEJS Conf](https://2019.nejsconf.com/), Netlify's [Phil Hawksworth](https://twitter.com/philhawksworth) gave a highly entertaining talk about mostly static content as a new normal path.
 His demo was a great little app that showed the possibilities of mixing static rendering and a dash of just in time functions as a service.